milanrajani/AI-Assistant/README.md

 Prerequisites

-Ensure you have the following installed on your system:
+Ensure you have the following installed on your system and an Account on Github:

 • Nodejs (v16 or later)